testmycode/tmc-core/README.md

 ## Course

-A course
+A course using TMC.
+Some important fields:

+ - id (unique within a tmc-server)
+ - name
+ - exercises (a list of exercises that can be seen by the student)

 ## Exercise

-One exercise.
-Also a compilable project
+An exercise in a course.
+In current TMC implementations an exercise is a whole project, not just a few lines of code.
+Some important fields:

+ - id (unique in one course)
+ - name
+ - deadline (currently a String in the format yyyy-MM-dd'T'hh:mm:ssX)

 ## Review

-A code review
+A code review written by an instructor, for code submitted by the student.
+Some important fields:

+ - exerciseName
+ - reviewerName
+ - reviewBody (the content of the review)

 ## SubmissionResult

 The results of the serverside tests.
+Include points awarded to the student.
+If all serverside tests pass, the result will also have a list of feedbackquestions, if any have been set.
+Some important fields:

+ - allTestsPassed
+ - userId
+ - course (the course name)
+ - exerciseName
-Includes awarded points
+ - points
+ - feedbackQuestions

 ## RunResult

 The results of the local tests of this exercise.
-This is the same as the RunResult user by tmc-langs
+This is the same as the RunResult user by tmc-langs.
+Some important fields:

+ - status (passed, tests failed, compile failed or generic error)
+ - testResults (list of TestResult objects.
+These will contain error messages)

 # Examples